Mower flips into lake, kills rider in Venice

+VENICE — A man was killed after apparently having a zero-turn lawnmower flip over on him while working in Venice and trapping him in about 4 feet of canal water.

-City of Venice Fire and Police Departments were called to the Lakes of Capri condominium complex at 1100 Capri Isles Blvd. at 8:45 a.m.
-Friday morning after a report of a sinking vehicle.
+Authorities were called at 8:45 a.m.
+Friday to the Lakes of Capri condominium along Capri Isles Boulevard.

+As of late Friday, the next of kin had not been notified.
+Authorities said the victim was a 34-year-old man who was a part of a landscaping crew.

-An initial investigation determined the 34-year-old victim was part of a landscaping crew doing work at the complex.
-While operating the mower, the victim got too close to the edge of the lake, where there is an incline, and the mower flipped over on top of him, according to a city issued press release.
+The investigation said “while operating the mower, the victim got too close to the edge of the lake, where there is an incline, and the mower flipped over on top of him.”

-The victim’s co-workers discovered the mower in the lake but initially believed he had safely exited the water.
+Initially, his co-workers found the mower but believe the driver was out of the water.

-The Venice Police Department is investigating the incident as an accidental death by drowning.
-Next of kin had yet to be notified as of Friday afternoon.

 Post a comment as